DanJoh74/MassTransit/docs/usage/sagas/automatonymous.md

 }
 ```

-Once the _SubmitOrder_ and _OrderAccepted_ events have been consumed, the _OrderReady_ event will be triggered.
+Once the _OrderSubmitted_ and _OrderAccepted_ events have been consumed, the _OrderReady_ event will be triggered.

 ::: warning
 The order of events being declared can impact the order in which they execute.
 Therefore, it is best to declare composite events at the end of the state machine declaration, after all other events and behaviors are declared.
 That way, the composite events will be raised _after_ the dependent event behaviors.